JosuaKrause/quick_cache/README.md

 (by default it's `None` which doesn't print anything;
 warnings are emitted when the actual computation is faster than reading the results from the cache or if other exceptional situations occur).
-`quota` is an optional maximal cache size in MB.
+`quota` and `ram_quota` are optional maximal cache sizes, both in RAM and on disk, in MB.

 The caching functionality can then be used via:
 ```python